JohnKondo/Olympic-Clicker/README.md

 - Click on the button to earn points
 - Play the slot game to boost your stats
 - Reach the end of the track to download the game

-## Contributing
-Contributions are welcome!
-If you have any ideas or improvements, feel free to submit a pull request.

 ## Credits
 - Developed by [Raffi TUTUNJIAN](https://github.com/RaffiTutun01), [Joey LE](https://github.com/Dynistrios), [John KONDOZOPULOS](https://github.com/JohnKondo)